cmgriffing/blog-gatsby/src/blog/2020/making-a-vscode-extension.md

 - TOML
 - YAML

-It was a lot of fun and a huge adventure digging into the APIs and tools available for estension developers.
+It was a lot of fun and a huge adventure digging into the APIs and tools available for extension developers.
 I have seen more downloads for HTML biscuits than I ever expected.

 ![Slightly broken chef statue giving thumbs up](../images/carlos-derecichei-FsFeN06h_sQ-unsplash.jpg)